LeCoupa/awesome-cheatsheets/languages/golang.md

 // b = 4
 // aux = 0

-// Functions can be handled as values func calc(fn func(int, int) int) int {
+// Functions can be handled as values and be anonymous functions func calc(fn func(int, int) int) int {
     return fn(2, 6)
 }